cointop-sh/cointop/README.md

 - Q: The data isn't refreshing!

   - A: The CoinMarketCap API has rate limits, so make sure to keep manual refreshes to a minimum.
-CoinMarketCap updates prices every 5 minutes.
+If you've hit the rate limit then wait about half an hour to be able to fetch the data again.
+Keep in mind the oinMarketCap updates prices every 5 minutes constant refreshes aren't necessary.

 ## Development